mrsonne/hubit/README.md

     {'part_counts': [4, 1, 2, 1], 'part_names':  ['wheel2', 'chassis2', 'bumper', 'engine14']}
 ```

 i.e. the components will have all counts and part names for a single car.
-Inside the component the data in `_input_consumed` (and possibly data in `_results_consumed`) should suffice to calculate the car price.
+The binding should be set up so that the data in `_input_consumed` (and possibly data in `_results_consumed`) suffice to calculate the car price.

 In the last line of the `price` function, the car price is added to the results

 ```python
     results_provided['car_price'] = result